jon-jacky/home/commonplace.md

   laws.

-  Anyway, all of the novelists listed here have added something to our knowledge of the human conditions (sleeping or waking), have managed language well, have clarified the motivations of action, and have sometimes expanded the bounds of imagination.
+  Anyway, all of the novelists listed here have added something to our knowledge of the human condition (sleeping or waking), have managed language well, have clarified the motivations of action, and have sometimes expanded the bounds of imagination.
 And they entertain, or divert, which means to turn our faces away from the repetitive patterns